vivekChenna/Seequenze-Assignment/README.md

 ## Toaster is added that whenever user creates a card or delete or edit then a toaster message is displayed

-## created read view modal where user can all the details regarding the card on a separate modal
+## created read view modal where user can see all the details regarding the card on a separate modal

 ## implemented collapse feature where user can collapse the sidebar and can open it